bryant1410/gotips/README.md

 ## #29 - Partial json read
 > 2016-10-03 by [@beyondns](https://github.com/beyondns)

-Use only fields you need in json struct for faster parsing
+Use only fields you need in json struct for faster parsing.
+Use json:"-" to exclude field.

 ```go
 package main